stolenbeer/stolenbeer.github.io/_posts/2017-10-03-015-Citra-Amarillo-XPA.markdown

 **3/5**

-**A** - Pale to golden in color.
+**Appearance** - Pale to golden in color.
 Pours hazy due to chill haze.
 White pillowy head with outstanding retention.
-**S** - Medium intensity.
+**Smell** - Medium intensity.
 Sweet, fruity aroma.
-**T** - Clean fermentation (finally!
+**Taste** - Clean fermentation (finally!
 I've had some difficulty with US05 throwing peachy notes) with no perceivable off flavors.
 No interesting malt character.
 One dimensional in flavor.
 As one would expect from a Citra or Amarillo SMaSH type beer.
-**M** - Light and smooth.
+**Mouthfeel** - Light and smooth.
 Easy drinking, drinks like a lager.
-**O** - Would serve it to friends and drink this over a big commercial beer.
+**Overall** - Would serve it to friends and drink this over a big commercial beer.
 However, there's nothing particularly remarkable or notable about this beer.
 If I ordered this at a bar expecting an interesting craft beer I would be sorely disappointed.